cta-observatory/ctaplot/README.rst

 ctaplot is a collection of functions to make instrument response functions (IRF) and reconstruction quality-checks plots for Imaging Atmospheric Cherenkov Telescopes such as CTA

-Given a list of reconstructed and simulated quantities, compute and plot the Instrument Response Functions:
+Given a list of reconstructed and simulated quantities, compute and plot the Instrument Response Functions such as:

 * angular resolution
 * energy resolution